sheha919/Cobaltocenium_project/README.md

 * Do any required changes in rem/pcm//basis set/charge/multiplicity in corresponding data files or di_input_generator.py (rem.dat, pcm.dat, basis.dat, "char" or "multi" variables in di_input_generator.py)
 * Run di_input_generator.py

+**Guidlines to data extraction, property calculation and data analysis**

+As the next task, the required data is needed to extract from the QChem output files and then calculate further chemical properties.
+For these calculations, previously calculated data for fragments is also needed. (ex: )